 2. Photo To Acrylic Portrait Painting

-Acrylic paints are the younger medium in art.
+Acrylic paints are the newest medium in art.

-The best thing about acrylic painting is that it gives the visuals of oil painting but is moderately low maintenance.
+The best thing about acrylic painting is that it has the visual appeal of oil painting but requires little upkeep.

 Honestly, there is no difference between oil vs acrylic portraits.